kartonfarkas/api_docs/source/suite/emails/launch.rst

    * - 409
      - 6003
      - Invalid email status
      - The email cannot be launched.
-Reason: It has already been launched either via the API or the Suite user interface.
+Reason: It has already been launched either via the API or the Emarsys application.
    * - 409
      - 6005
      - Child email cannot be launched